Online audience growth: not a solution to newspapers’ problems?

 • Absent online advertising innovations, newspapers must seek alternative revenue streams to achieve economic sustainability.

-6 thoughts on “Online audience growth: not a solution to newspapers’ problems?
+6 responses to “Online audience growth: not a solution to newspapers’ problems?”

 1. Retrenching on online growth strategies cannot be an option, even if those revenues won’t support the current set-up.
 Those operating costs are the key here.
 It’s an interesting exercise to eliminate print costs as it reminds us how much the current newspaper business is about the ‘paper’ bit ($1bn) vs the ‘news’ bit ($200m, by your calculation).
 But what’s the additional $1.7bn that’s not newsgathering being spent on?
 And how many of the NYT’s headcount of c.
 12000 (can someone correct/update that figure) are actually creating content?
 How does the NYT’s headcount compare to, say, The Guardian?